L M N O

 aged 73.
 A biography called "Tutte Lemkow; På tå og hev" written by Margaret

 Ljunggren was published in Oslo in 1989.
 (Gyldendal Norsk Forlag A/S)

 The Moor 1 and 2 (Episode 16 and 17)

 was born on October 21, 1939 in Repton, Derby, England.
 He is an actor, known

 (1989).
 Did an episode in Casualty, Z Cars and EastEnders.

-In Crossbow the parents of Alden.
-I'm still
+In Crossbow the parent of Alden,